 Second: the partner list.
 Visa, Mastercard, Target, Walmart — over twenty companies signed on at announcement.
 That's not a whitepaper.
 That's critical mass.
 When the two largest card networks and two of the largest retailers commit to a commerce protocol, the question shifts from "will this get adoption" to "what does the commerce landscape look like once it does."

-Sundar Pichai put it directly at NRF 2026: "The shift to agentic commerce will require a shared language across the ecosystem — and the Universal Commerce Protocol provides that framework."
+Sundar Pichai framed it at NRF 2026 as building a common language for agentic systems and services to talk to each other — with UCP as the concrete implementation.
 That's a CEO committing the company's direction publicly.
 Whether you find it exciting or concerning depends on how you feel about Google's role in commerce infrastructure, but the signal is unambiguous.

 Capability negotiation is the interesting design choice